samuerikcoder/Intro-Component-With-Singup-Form-Master/README.md

 - [Project Structure](https://youtu.be/B2WL6KkqhLQ) - This helped me with Project planning, flex-box, grid container, responsiveness and css variables.
 I really liked this pattern and will use it going forward.
 - [Box Shadow Generator](https://cssgenerator.org/box-shadow-css-generator.html) - This helped me get a preview of the shadows I would use on the components.
-- [Scrren Only Clas (.'sr-only')](https://kittygiraudel.com/snippets/sr-only-class/) - I used the css rules indicated in this article to ensure accessibility on the site
+- [Screen Only Clas (.'sr-only')](https://kittygiraudel.com/snippets/sr-only-class/) - I used the css rules indicated in this article to ensure accessibility on the site

 ## Author